Kevin-Menezes/Notes-Academy/README.md

 - Payment system - Razorpay API used for demo payments.
 - Admin section - Admin can control the workflow of the entire website.
 - Create PDF - Online PDF maker from images.
+- Role Based Authentication - Users cannot access Admin section.
+- Password Encryption - Users passwords are encrypted and safely stored in the DB.
 #

 ### Q. What features will be implemented in future?